agermanidis/population-infinite/README.md

 __In class lecture:__ How can we trick systems of identification?
 A history of surveillance systems; a survey of methods of population tracking and control by nation-states and corporations; a look at projects that try to mislead such information gathering by producing false data.

-__In class tutorial:__ Automating browser activity using Puppeteer.
+__In class tutorial:__ Automating browser activity, part I.

-__Assignment:__ Identify a surveillance apparatus that tracks your activity (online or offline) and create an intervention that confuses it.
+__Assignment:__ Identify a surveillance apparatus that tracks your activity (online or offline).
+Design a set of instructions for a procedure that confuses it, and perform those instructions.

 __References__: